Skip to content

 data[#].measurement str Required Measurement name

-data[#].timestamp int/long/float {Current Time} Timestamp, supports seconds/milliseconds/microseconds/nanoseconds
+data[#].timestamp int/long/float {Current time} Timestamp, supports seconds, milliseconds, microseconds, or nanoseconds.

 headers dict None Request Header parameters

-The parameter headers was added in version 3.3.0
+Parameter headers added in version 3.3.0

 Example